Obolo language: Orthography

-Brief history
+History

 "The first published materials in Obolo language were some almanacs and calendars which were printed in early 1940's" by Andoni Progressive Union.
 It is believed that writing in the language may have started much earlier.
 After the almanacs and calendars, many hymns and prayer books have been printed by some churches in the area.
 Apart from these, in 1968, Mr. Matthew M. Urang wrote the first primer in Obolo language.
 This was the first published non-church book in the language.
 Next was "Reading and Writing Obolo" published in 1978 by the Rivers Readers Project, a government initiative aimed at producing reading materials in the local languages of Rivers State to support primary school education, to foster cultural sustainability and literacy in children's mother tongue language before transitioning to English.

 The first professional linguistic analysis of Obolo was done between 1981 and 1983 by Dr. Nickolas Faraclas, of the University of California, Berkeley who was directed to Obolo by Prof. Kay Williamson of the University of Port Harcourt and the Rivers Readers Project, to work with the then Obolo Language Committee.
 Faraclas analyzed the language and wrote an extensive description of the phonology and grammar of the language, and helped to design the orthography.

-In 1991, Uche Aaron, in collaboration with the Obolo Language and Bible Translation Organisation, revised the orthography.
+In 1991, Uche Aaron, in collaboration with the Obolo Language and Bible Translation Committee, revised the orthography.
 The Nigeria Educational Research and Development Council (NERDC) published this updated orthography in 2000.
 Aaron's major contribution to this orthography, apart from some minor improvements, are in the areas of word boundaries and tone marking system.